Academic Ties among Imperial Japan’s Health Specialists

 Project

-The project focuses on the academic elite that emerges by the end of the Tokugawa period, as part of the birth of a “hygienic modernity” (Rogaski, 2004) in Japan.
-It examines the origins of the first PhD’s of Medicine (igaku hakushi) and their interactions within a recomposing Japanese society in early Meiji.
-Next to interpersonal relationships, they project also examines the relationships that individuals entertain with a variety of newly created institutions.
+The project focuses on the academic elite that emerged at the end of the Tokugawa period, as part of the birth of a “hygienic modernity” (Rogaski, 2004) in Japan.
+It examines the origins of the first medical graduates (igaku hakushi) and their interactions within a recomposing Japanese society in the early Meiji period.
+In addition to interpersonal relationships, the project also examines the relationships that individuals maintained with a variety of newly created institutions.

 Research Objectives